friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\while_missing_condition.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: while:
+       1: while:
                ^

     A `while` loop requires a condition: